Work out at home with the best fitness apps for indoor training

 Best for Fitbit: Fitbit Premium

 Fitbit is a giant in the world of smartwatches and activity trackers.
-If you own one of the best Fitbits, you've probably come across Fitbit Premium in the free Fitbit app on your iPhone or Android or received a free trial subscription simply by purchasing a Fitbit wearable.
-Fitbit Premium is Fitbit's monthly subscription service that unlocks extra fitness features, classes, and health insights for your wearable and Fitbit app.
+If you own one of the best Fitbits, you've probably come across Fitbit Premium in the free Fitbit OS app on your iPhone or Android, or received a free trial subscription simply by purchasing a Fitbit wearable.
+Fitbit Premium is Fitbit's monthly or annual membership service that unlocks extra fitness features, classes, personalized guidance, and health insights.

-Fitbit Premium grants access to hundreds of video and audio workouts from Fitbit and other popular brands.
-It offers guided programs to build healthy habits and keep yourself accountable – this is a great feature for beginners or those rehabilitating and getting back into fitness.
-You can create and participate in Premium challenges making it fun, easy, and communal to reach your fitness goals.
-Much like Apple Fitness+, Fitbit Premium syncs directly to your Fitbit wearable so you can keep track of your health and fitness stats in real-time and access your Health Metrics dashboard.
+Premium grants members access to hundreds of preloaded workouts and mindfulness sessions (200+) from Fitbit and other popular brands.
+It offers guided programs to build healthy habits and keep yourself accountable.
+You can create and participate in Premium challenges making it fun, easy, and communal to reach your fitness goals, access Daily Readiness Scores, and get a 90-day view of your Health Metrics Dashboard.
+Additionally, you can view blood glucose trends, and receive advanced skin temperature details (Fitbit Sense only).

-The Health Metrics dashboard is where you can track things like breathing rate, heart rate, Sp02, and skin temperature variation over time – some of the more advanced features that Fitbit offers.
-You must have a Fitbit wearable to utilize Fitbit Premium and keep in mind that your wearable must be capable of tracking Sp02 and skin temperature.
-Be aware that those measurements are not available on every Fitbit smartwatch and tracker.
-A free trial of Fitbit Premium is always available to new users and it is worth it if you want to take advantage of all the training opportunities and programs that Fitbit has to offer.
+If you own a Fitbit and would love a deeper look into your health and fitness stats with personalized guidance to match, Fitbit Premium is for you.
+A free trial of Premium is always available to new users, and it is worth it if you want to take advantage of all the advanced features Fitbit has to offer.

 Pros:

-- Premium health + fitness tracking
+- In-depth health and fitness insights

 - Access to challenges and guided programs